 Content-Type | application/json |

-Body is a JSON array of log objects (batched — today one element per request, grows into larger batches without a wire-format change):
+Body is a JSON array of log objects (batched: today one element per request, growing into larger batches without a wire-format change):

 [